Easter Parade (film): Musical numbers

-One musical number, a seductive performance of "Mr. Monotony" by Garland wearing a tuxedo jacket, black fedora, and black nylons (a style of dress which would become something of a trademark in later years after she wore the same outfit in Summer Stock), was cut from the film as it was deemed too risqué for a film supposedly set in 1912.
-Audiences finally got to see it in the 90s when an edited version was included in the 1994 compilation film That's Entertainment!
+One musical number, a seductive performance of "Mr. Monotony" by Garland wearing a tuxedo jacket, black fedora, and black nylons (a style of dress that became something of a trademark of hers in later years after she wore the same outfit in Summer Stock), was cut from the film as too risqué for a film set in 1912.
+Audiences finally got to see it when an edited version was included in the 1994 compilation film That's Entertainment!
 III.
-It was first seen as part of the extras on the VHS and Laser Disc special edition versions the following year.
+It was first seen as part of the extras on the VHS and Laser Disc special edition versions the next year.
 When the film was released to DVD, several minutes of outtakes, raw footage, and alternative takes of this performance were included in addition to the footage previously released.

-As with White Christmas six years later, it is impossible to remix the musical numbers from this film into Stereo or surround sound, because the original audio track recordings burned in a fire, leaving only a monaural composite track containing dialogue, music and effects, and an isolated music-only track intended for international release.
+As with White Christmas six years later, it is impossible to remix the musical numbers from this film into stereo or surround sound, because the original audio track recordings burned in a fire, leaving only a monaural composite track containing dialogue, music and effects, and an isolated music-only track intended for international release.

+Release

+Original theatrical run

+Easter Parade premiered in New York City on July 8, 1948.
+It was a commercial success, earning over $6.8 million at the box office.
+Critics praised the performances, particularly Garland's and Astaire's, as well as the choreography and Berlin's songs.
+The film won the Academy Award for Best Original Music Score and remains a hallmark of MGM's musical productions during Hollywood's Golden Age.

+Television

+Easter Parade first aired on American television in the mid-1950s, as part of MGM's strategy to capitalize on its extensive film library through television broadcasts.
+Its family-friendly appeal and iconic musical numbers, such as "A Couple of Swells" and "Easter Parade," made it a perennial favorite during holiday programming.
+The film has been regularly aired on networks like Turner Classic Movies, particularly during the Easter season, ensuring its continued popularity among audiences.

+Home media

+Easter Parade was initially released as home media on VHS in 1986 and reissued on VHS in 1989 and 1992–1993 by MGM/UA Home Video, followed by multiple DVD releases, including a special edition in 2005 that featured behind-the-scenes documentaries and interviews.
+In 2013, Warner Bros. released Easter Parade on Blu-ray, presenting a remastered version with improved video and audio quality.
+The Blu-ray release included additional features, such as audio commentary by film historians and surviving members of the production team.
+The film is also available for digital streaming on platforms such as Amazon Prime Video and Apple TV.

 Reception

-The film earned $4,144,000 in the US and Canada and $1,659,000 overseas.
+Easter Parade earned $4,144,000 in the United States and Canada and $1,659,000 overseas.

+The film received mostly positive reviews.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 91% based on 22 reviews.